 Why did it take so long?!
 Where da hell are these broads?

-This question was asked by several hard working roadies, who had spent the morning setting up the stage and now sat waiting quietly for fear of being accused of catcalling.
+This question was asked by several hard working roadies, who had spent the morning setting up the stage and now sat waiting quietly, for fear of being accused of catcalling.
 After about five hours women started to trickle in by the masses but the question still lingered – what took so long?

-After an extensive study researches at M.I.T. finally have the answer.
+After an extensive study, researches at M.I.T. finally have the answer.
 “A handful of shoe stores along the way decided to have an amazing blowout sale,” claimed Dr. Bert Weinhardt, who ran the study, “simple as that.”

 I can’t believe it!
 These peddle pushers are, like, over half-off!

-One female marcher gleefully screamed, then she spent an extra 30 minutes taking the perfect Instagram photo of her new purchase and said, “my girlfriends are going to be so jealous, especially that bitch Karen!”
+One female marcher gleefully screamed, then spent an extra 30 minutes taking the perfect Instagram photo of her new purchase and said, “my girlfriends are going to be so jealous, especially that bitch Karen!”

 My stupid husband never asks for directions!

 Boasted one lady who was heading down the wrong street.
-She ultimately decided to catch an Uber to the White House because her, “high heels were killing her,” and she was going to make sure her “husband gave her a foot rub later that night.”
+She ultimately decided to catch an Uber to the White House because her, “high heels were killing her,” but she was going to make sure her “husband gave her a foot rub later that night.”